-Wattle Essential Oil has a wonderfully, rich, sweet floral and woody aroma, the mildest aroma in our range.
+Wattle Essential Oil has a wonderfully, rich, sweet floral and woody aroma, the mildest aroma in our range, best as a perfume and not in a diffuser.

 Wattle Oil (Absolute in Jojoba Oil)